 Crime Lab READI Chicago

-The Rapid Employment and Development Initiative (READI Chicago) delivers intensive, innovative programming to those at the highest risk of becoming involved in gun violence.
-Launched in fall 2017, READI Chicago connects individuals at elevated risk of gun violence involvement with 18 months of paid transitional employment with regular participation in cognitive behavioral therapy (CBT), skill-building, and support services, plus an additional six months of follow-up case management and coaching support.
+The Rapid Employment and Development Initiative (READI Chicago) seeks to deliver intensive and innovative programming to the men in Chicago at highest risk of becoming involved in gun violence.
+Launched in fall 2017, READI Chicago provides these men with 18 months of paid transitional employment, along with regular participation in cognitive behavioral therapy (CBT), skill-building, and support services, plus an additional six months of follow-up case management and coaching support.

 To learn more about READI Chicago or how to contribute, please contact:

 Chief External Affairs Officer

 READI in the media

 Block Club Chicago: "Radical New Program Finds Men Most Likely to Be Shot -- And Hires Them"'

 New York Times: "Want to Quit the Gang Life?
 Try this Job On

 READI was featured in this commercial from the 2019 Masters Golf Tournament.